ycforward/omnibus_converter/PRIVACY.md

-# Privacy Policy for OmnibusConvert
+# Privacy Policy for OmnibusConverter

 **Last updated:** July 16, 2024

 ## Introduction

-OmnibusConvert ("we," "our," or "us") is committed to protecting your privacy.
+OmnibusConverter ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our unit and currency converter application.

 ## Information We Collect

 ### Personal Information
-OmnibusConvert does not collect, store, or transmit any personal information about you.
+OmnibusConverter does not collect, store, or transmit any personal information about you.
 We do not require user accounts, registration, or any personal data to function.

 ### Usage Data
 - **Local Storage:** The app stores your favorite conversions and preferences locally on your device using iOS's standard storage mechanisms